CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

 Before starting the development, you need to create an account on [Wallet Connect website](https://walletconnect.com/) and then create a new `Project`, it's super easy, with just a few fields on the form.

-Wrap WalletConnectContextProvider around your App and declare the options
+Wrap WalletConnectProvider around your App and declare the options
 ```jsx
 import {WalletConnectProvider} from "@cityofzion/wallet-connect-sdk-react";